Cloud Service >> Knowledgebase >> Cloud Server >> chrome://net-internals/#dns Guide - Flush DNS Cache on Chrome and Solving DNS Lookup Failures

 Cloudflare DNS:

-Save the changes and restart your internet connection.
+4. Save changes and restart your internet connection.

 4. Check for Browser Extensions and VPNs

-Certain browser extensions, VPNs, or security software may interfere with DNS resolution.
-To check:
+Certain browser extensions, security software, or VPNs can interfere with DNS resolution.

-2. Restart Chrome and see if the issue persists.
+3. Restart Chrome and check if the issue persists.

-If disabling extensions or VPNs resolves the problem, re-enable them one by one to identify the culprit.
+5. Re-enable extensions one by one to identify the culprit.

 5. Resetting Chrome Settings

-If none of the above solutions work, resetting Chrome to its default settings might help.
+If all else fails, resetting Chrome to its original settings may help.

 2. Click "Restore settings to their original defaults".